kubeflow/website/content/en/docs/gke/deploy/upgrade.md

 1. The instructions below assume

-    - your current working directory is
+    - Your current working directory is:

       ```bash
       cd ${KF_DIR}
       ```

-    - your kubectl uses a context that connects to your Kubeflow cluster
+    - Your kubectl uses a context that connects to your Kubeflow cluster:
       ```bash
       # List your existing contexts
       kubectl config get-contexts